Blackfield Primary School

 St Andrew's Primary School

-East Ayrshire's STEM Coordinator, Martyn Hendry, takes Year 5 pupils through designing custom name tags using Autodesk's free, browser-based Tinkercad software.
+East Ayrshire's STEM Coordinator, Martyn Hendry, takes 10-year-old students through designing custom name tags using Autodesk's free, browser-based Tinkercad software.

 Working in partnership with the James Dyson Foundation